Farmer dies of electrocution in Odisha's Bhadrak district - OrissaPOST

 Bhadrak: A farmer was electrocuted to death after coming in contact with a live electric wire in Odisha’s Bhadrak district Friday, police said.

-The deceased farmer was identified as Pramod Das, a resident of Baligaon Narasinghpur village under the jurisdiction of the Chandbali police station.
+The deceased farmer was identified as Pramad Das, a resident of Baligaon Narasinghpur village under the jurisdiction of the Chandbali police station.

-A fire broke out after a spark as soon as Das came in contact with the live wire, which snapped and fell on a piece of farmland, resulting in the death of the farmer and damage to crops spread over nearly two acres of land, a source said.
+A fire broke out after a spark as soon as Das came in contact with the live wire, which snapped and fell on a piece of farmland, resulting in the death of the farmer and damage to crops spread over nearly two acres of land.

 Fire department personnel went to the spot and extinguished the flames, a police officer said.